Images © ITV Studios, 1968 / Composition @ Alan Hayes © 2024

 • The set for Jeff's apartment makes a covert appearance here, heavily redressed for the party scenes towards the end of the episode.
 Jeff's walk-in kitchen area fitting was omitted, making the set less recognisable.

 • Cock-ups...
-We start with what appears at first glance to be a cock-up, but isn't!
-In the teaser, where Beeches (David Lodge) enters the aviary, he opens the exterior door, which has a pane of glass surrounded by a white-painted wooden frame, and walks in through it.
+We start with what appears at first glance to be a cock-up at 56 seconds into the episode, but arguably isn't!
+In the teaser, when Beeches (David Lodge) enters the aviary, he opens the exterior door, which has three square panes of glass surrounded by a white-painted wooden frame, and enters.
 The camera cuts to the interior and we see him closing the door, but it is now a wire meshed and unpainted interior wood framed door.
-What the edit omits to show clearly is that there is an 'air-lock' style entry to the aviary, with an exterior and interior door, designed to allow entry without risking the escape of the birds.
+What the edit omits to show clearly is that there is an 'air-lock' style entry to the aviary, with an exterior and interior door, designed to allow entry without allowing the birds to escape.
+It is quite possible that this was an edit for timing reasons.

-• At the party, Jeannie changes the record.
+• At the party, Jeannie changes the record at 41 minutes and 22 seconds.
 Before she does, we see she is holding an Ike and Tina Turner album, River Deep - Mountain High.
 When she puts the record on, it's definitely not Ike and Tina Turner - in fact, it was Kit for Kats by Van Doren, from the Chappell music library.

-• When Marty is shot with a poison dart and turns to find it embedded in the door, eagle-eyed viewers might already have spotted it there before he is shot!
+• At 47 minutes and 40 seconds, when Marty is shot with a poison dart and turns to find it embedded in the door, eagle-eyed viewers might spot it there before he is shot!

-• Finally, when the parrot flies down to land on Laverick's dead body, just watch as the camera fades to black.
-It has a little poo!
+• Finally, when the parrot flies down to land on Laverick's dead body, just watch as the camera fades to black at 49 minutes and 29 seconds.
+It has a little poo, which mercifully misses actor Cyril Luckham's tweed jacket...

 • And Finally...
 At one point in the episode, when Gabrielle Howe declares spitefully that "there's no law against killing birds," what she says was not strictly true.
 The welfare of wild and captive birds was addressed in the Protection of Birds Act of 1954, though it neglected to mention the legality of ghosts telling them rudely to "Shut up!"